Content is king, but no king can rule without a strategy. That’s why using content calendar templates can bring about huge benefits.

 Hootsuite also lets you assign tasks to members of your team and so you can boost response rates and get customers to the right person for their questions.
 There’s a 30-day free trial, then you’ll have to select a plan.

-Buffer is publishing, engagement, and analytics platform you can use to boost revenue and make your life easier.
+Buffer is a publishing, engagement, and analytics platform you can use to boost revenue and make your life easier.
 It might sound like a lot rolled into one software, but it’s easy to get your head around and can do wonders for your social media marketing campaigns.

 What makes Buffer so useful is the in-built analytics tool.
 You can track the performance of all your social media posts in one brilliant layout.
 The tool lets you make nifty reports that are easy to read.
 Buffer goes a long way towards making your content marketing more understandable and efficient.